 Treatment of clinical mastitis significantly relies on antimicrobial agents, yet in recent years, this approach has become increasingly difficult due to the rise of antimicrobial resistance (AMR).
 Widespread misuse of antibiotics, both in human and veterinary medicine, hastens the evolution of AMR, complicating the treatment of even routine infections and potentially paving the way for the emergence of more virulent microbial strains.
 AMR arises due to the evolution of resistance-causing genes in bacteria; limited uptake (or) inactivation of a therapeutic agent; modifying a drug target and/or active drug efflux (Blanco et al., 2016).
 The resistance-causing genes are of plasmid origin and/or obtained from virulent bacteria by means of horizontal gene transfer (Santos-Lopez et al., 2019).

 The main public health concern with mastitis instances include emergence of multi drug resistant (MDR) bacteria and the potential for human transmission through consumption of raw dairy products.
 Mastitis milk has been documented to harbour MDR bacterial strains (Emon et al., 2024; Getahun et al., 2025).
 The majority of the bacteria isolated from mastitis showed resistance to commonly used antibiotics.
-Keeping in view of the emergence of MDR isolates, the current investigation was carried out in Tirupati district of Andhra Pradesh, India to know the prevalence of bacterial pathogens associated with bovine mastitis along with their antimicrobial resistance profiles to suggest better treatment protocols as well as for the welfare of the ailing animals.
+Keeping in view of the emergence of MDR isolates, the current investigation was carried out in Tirupati district of Andhra Pradesh, India to know the prevalence of bacterial pathogens associated with bovine mastitis along with their antimicrobial resistance profiles to develop effective treatment protocols as well as for the welfare of the ailing animals.

 2. MATERIALS AND METHODS